aihpi/aisc-getting-started/linux-setup.md

 ## Step 9: Test the Complete Setup

+echo "Setup complete!
+The application is ready to use."

 Let's verify everything works together by running the example chatbot application.

 ### Run the Application